Gabriel133/govtech/README.md

 # govtech
 This is a technical assessement from GovTech that required to write an application/script that when executed in a directory, produces a list of all files (using their absolute paths) containing the keyword "TODO" in them.
 The files can be in the immediate directory, or a sub-directory (or a sub-directory of the sub-directory, ad infinitum).
-(Please refer to https://gitlab.com/mycf.sg/challenges/dev-checkin)
+For more detail of this assessment, please refer to https://gitlab.com/mycf.sg/challenges/dev-checkin

 ## Approach
-I used lexical analysis to look for matches instead of regular expression approach and leverage ANTLR(v3.2) parser generator to look for matches.
-For more detail of Antlr, please refer to https://www.antlr.org/
+I used lexical analysis to look for matches instead of regular expression approach and leverage ANTLR(v3.2) parser generator in this program.
+For more detail of ANTLR, please refer to https://www.antlr.org/

 ## Folder Structure
 **/src**
  - Contained program source files.
-There are 3 main components of this program:
+There are **THREE** main components for this program:
    - antlr-3.2.jar: ANTLR parser generator jar
    - JavaCommentLexer.g: a lexer grammar file that composed lexer rules.
-Rof more detail of writing lexer grammar, please refer to https://en.wikipedia.org/wiki/Regular_expression
+For more detail of writing lexer grammar, please refer to https://en.wikipedia.org/wiki/Regular_expression
    - Main.java: contained program `main` function

 **/target-search-dir**
- - Contained all testing files
+ - Contained all test files

 **/run.bat**
  - For Windows OS only